Satisha10/APwotw_release/README.md

 ## Current issues

 - Probably a lot of crashes.
-- Multiworld generation fails if there are other games.
-- The game sometimes does not launch at all, for currently unknown reasons.
+- Items received from another game are only available after a location is collected.
-- The game need to be hosted on the archipelago website, local host does not work for now.
+- The game need to be hosted on the archipelago website, local host does not work for now. (fix maybe found)
 - Seed generation fails often, especially in Moki difficulty.
+You can try to use `accessibility: minimal` and set spoiler log to 1, which might help.
 - The last item that you collected can be duplicated when you respawn.
-- No Rain does not work.
-- Hammer, Shuriken are not usable.
-- Clean water instead gives the escape location.
 - Some locations are automatically given when they are excluded, they should not be in the pool instead.
+- If you exit the game, you lose the items that you received until the last time you saved.
+- Item cheating does not work well.